-University of Wisconsin-Eau Claire is committed to immediately notifying the campus community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on campus.
-University of Wisconsin-Eau Claire uses building alarms inside and outside of the building as the messaging system used to notify campus in case of an emergency.
-Text alerts, and emails can also be sent.
-You can sign up for alerts at https://www.uwec.edu/emergency/.
-Emergency Notifications are also listed on the UW-Eau Claire home page, UW-Eau Claire's Facebook account, pop-up messages on all university computers connected to the campus network, and messages on digital signs in campus buildings.
+UW-Eau Claire is committed to immediately notifying the campus community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on campus.
+UW-Eau Claire uses building alarms inside and outside of the building as the messaging system used to notify campus in case of an emergency.
+Text alerts and emails can also be sent.
+You can sign up for alerts at Emergency Management | UW-Eau Claire (uwec.edu).
+Emergency Notifications are also listed on the UW-Eau Claire home page, pop-up messages on all university computers connected to the campus network, and messages on digital signs in campus buildings.